 The B model is a compromise, it is neither perfect for the RN or RAF but that is exactly the point, it was supposed to be the perfect solution for the UK.

-The STOVL F35B was therefore the outcome of studies about how the JCA would most likely be deployed, initial operations on board followed by a transition to land bases for the sustainment phase.
-Not only that, it would allow CVF to dispense with catapults and barriers, thus significantly reducing capital and through life costs of the vessel.
-It would also neatly dispense with the training overhead of maintaining carrier operation currency for flight crew.
+The STOVL F35B was therefore the outcome of studies about how the JCA would most likely be deployed, initial operations onboard followed by a transition to land bases for the sustainment phase.
+Not only that, it would allow CVF to dispense with catapults and barriers, thus significantly reducing the capital and through-life costs of the vessel.
+It would also neatly dispense with the training overhead of maintaining carrier operation currency for the flight crew.
 To safely operate from conventional carriers requires a high level of skill and that skill is perishable.
 This means regular training and having to use a greater proportion of the aircraft fleet for this training, adding yet more cost.

 What this decision did was impose some order on the squabbling children at the heads of the RAF and RN, no more stovepipes, no more empire building and no more needless duplication.
 By sharing, the overall fleet size could be reduced and money saved.

 This much sanity was doomed to failure.

 This was the stated position for a long time until a couple of things happened.